radicle-dev/rips/0002-storage-layout.md

 With the above in mind, this RIP proposes a storage layer that fulfills the following requirements:
-1. It can be stored, locally, on disk.
+1. It is able to keep a local copy of the working dataset.
 2. It can store multiple resources -- specifically collaborative projects.
 3. For each resource it can represent multiple peers' views of said